Vicky Tiel: Publications

 Tiel published a memoir titled It's All About the Dress in 2011 by St Martin's Press, and has appeared at the 2012 LA Times Book Fair.
 Tiel published a second book, The Absolute Woman: It's All About Feminine Power in 2018.
 Tiel is a frequent blogger on The Huffington Post and XO JANE.

 Personal life

-Vicky Tiel was married to make-up artist, Ron Berkeley, from 1971 to 1986.
+Vicky Tiel was married to makeup artist, Ron Berkeley, from 1971 to 1986.
 Tiel and Berkeley have two sons, Rex and Richard.
-In 1996, Tiel married Merchant Marine Officer, Captain Mike Hamilton and resides in Paris, NY, and on a Florida wilderness farm.
+In 1996, Tiel married Merchant Marine Officer, Captain Mike Hamilton and resides in Paris, New York, and on a Florida wilderness farm.

 Fine art and other works

 In 2011, Tiel became a member of National Association of Women's Artists on 80 5th Ave, NYC, where Tiel and her mother, Ethel Kipnes, both show their work in oil paintings and photographs.
 Tiel is a fashion critic and frequent lecturer at the Fashion Institute of Technology in NY.